 - Galperin, H., and Mariscal, J. (eds.)
 (2016).
 Information technology for development: Opening the Internet black box.
 CIDE Press.

 - Jordán, V., Galperin, H., & Peres, W. (eds.)
 (2013).
 Broadband in Latin America: Beyond Connectivity.
 Santiago de Chile: ECLAC-UN.

 - Castells, M., Galperin, H., & Fernandez-Ardevol, M. (2011).
 Mobile communications and development in Latin America.
 Barcelona: Ariel.

-- Galperin, H. (forthcoming).
+- Galperin, H. (2017).
 Why Are Half of Latin Americans Not Online?
 A Four-Country Study of Reasons for Internet Non-Adoption.
-International Journal of Communciation.
-Pre-publication version ( IJOC submission.pdf
+International Journal of Communciation (pdf).

-- Galperin, H., & Viecens, M. F. (2017).
+- Galperin, H., & Viecens, F. (2017).
 Connected for Development?
 Theory and evidence about the impact of Internet technologies on poverty alleviation.
 Development Policy Review.
-Pre-publication version ( pdf).
+Pre-publication pdf.

-- Galperin, H., & Greppi, C. (2016).
-Geographical Discrimination in Digital Labor Platforms.
+- Galperin, H., Cruces, G., & Greppi, C. (2017).
+Gender Interactions in Wage Bargaining: Evidence from an Online Field Experiment.
 Available at SSRN.

 Book chapters (selected):

-- Galperin, H., & Greppi, C. (forthcoming).
-Are online work platforms creating a frictionless global labor market?
+- Galperin, H., & Greppi, C. (2019).
+Geographical Discrimination in Digital Labor Platforms.
 In Graham, M. (ed.), Digital Economies at Global Margins.
 Cambridge, MA: MIT Press.